Today is the day, the beginning of the September 30-day Cleaning and Organizing challenge.

 Day 1 – Let’s Get Started

-Do you have your bins ready?
+Do you have your bins, boxes, or bags ready?

-- Three plastic containers or boxes
+- Three plastic containers, boxes, or bags

 - Save – Things you want to save and either put back or store.